 Sugar ants are usually black-headed, large ants that you will often see in your kitchen.
 Sugar ants like to make their nest in soil, rocks, and plant roots.
 Sugar ants are normally active during humid and warm conditions.
 They are referred to as sugar ants because they love sweet, sugary foods.
 However, they don’t just depend on sugary foods.
 They can eat other insects as well, such as caterpillars.
-In your home, sugar ants are usually attracted to foodstuff in your kitchen, and sometimes, during large infestations, you can witness a whole colony of sugar ants in your kitchen cabinets.
-Once they find a source of food, they’ll carry the food back to their nests and colonies.
+In your home, sugar ants are usually attracted to foodstuffs in your kitchen.
+Sometimes, during large infestations, you can witness a whole colony of sugar ants in your kitchen cabinets.
+Once they find a food source, they’ll carry the food back to their nests and colonies.

 Types of Sugar Ants

 There are many types of sugar ants.
 Some of them like to live outdoors but enjoy their food inside, whereas some sugar ants love to live and eat inside your home.
 Some common types of outdoor sugar ants are acrobat ants, false honey ants, or rover ants.
 Some common types of indoor sugar ants are pavement ants, carpenter ants, and pharaoh ants.

 Mostly sugar ants live outside of the home and come inside from outside in your home.
 The sugar ants are great receptors of odors, much more than other bugs.
 They can smell even food through the tiniest gaps and cracks.
 When they smell the odor, they follow it and enter your home through crevices, vents, and other similar holes and openings in your foundation.
 If only one ant finds the entry point or food or water supply, it lays a trail for others to follow the path.

 Similarly, if they have built their nests in your house, they can also come from it.
 The sugar ants usually make their nests inside walls, in the kitchen, or basements.

 What Attracts Sugar Ants in the First Place?